 No more than 12 credits of designated courses may be from a single department.
-None of the designated courses may be in the student's declared
+None of the designated courses may be in the student's declared subsidiary subject.

-Minor
+Minor or Subsidiary

-Core: PGOV 101, 201, 202 Designated: 15 credits Required: ECON 101 or 102
+PGOV 101, 201, 202 9 credits b) ECON 101 or 102 3 credits PGOV Core or Designated 15 credits

 No more than 6 credits of designated courses may be from a single department.
-None of the designated courses may be in the student's declared major subject.
+None of the designated courses may be in the student's declared major or honours subject.